 Spine Disorders (Neurological Services)

 The department is consistently ranked among the top 50 programs of its kind in the nation by U.S. News & World Report.
 UAB Medicine’s spinal neurosurgeons are board-certified or board-eligible and have completed fellowships in spinal surgery, and they are active in teaching other surgeons across the nation though courses and meetings.
 As leaders in their field, they have devoted their careers to studying and researching spinal conditions and treatments.
-They have written authoritative guidelines for spine care that are in use nationwide, and they actively contribute to scientific advances in spine surgery through cutting-edge research.
+They have written guidelines for spine care that are in use nationwide, and they contribute to scientific advances in spine surgery through cutting-edge research.

 UAB is an active participant in research and clinical trials.
 We encourage you to speak to your physician about research and clinical trial options and browse the link below for more information.View Clinical Trials

 Firefighter Wins Spain Rehab Center Ambassador of Hope Award